-In this work, we focus on the impact of boundary effects on the edge loss probability in a finite-size lossy lattice by tuning the non-Hermitian on-site dissipation.
-At moderate dissipation, a strong NHSE accompanied by weak boundary scattering enables efficient trapping of the wavepacket at the boundary.
+In this work, we focus on the impact of the boundary effects on the edge loss probability in a finite-size lossy lattice by tuning the non-Hermitian on-site dissipation.
+At moderate dissipation, a strong NHSE accompanied by weak boundary scattering enables efficient trapping of the wave packet at the boundary.
 This boundary-induced trapping, together with the NHSE and imaginary gap closing, gives rise to the non-Hermitian edge burst.
-In contrast, in the regime of extremely strong dissipation, analyzes based on the Lyapunov exponent imply that boundary scattering becomes dominant, thereby suppressing the edge burst.
-Intriguingly, even when the imaginary gap of PBC spectrum remains open, extreme dissipation drives bulk modes to that under imaginary gap closing regime.
-Combined with the boundary-induced trapping, this can still lead to a significant loss probability at the boundary.
+In contrast, in the regime of extremely strong dissipation, analyses based on the Lyapunov exponent imply that boundary scattering becomes dominant, thereby suppressing the edge burst.
+Intriguingly, even when the imaginary gap of the PBC spectrum remains open, extreme dissipation drives bulk modes to those under the imaginary gap closing regime.
+Combined with the NHSE, this can still lead to a significant loss probability at the boundary.